-What’s communicated is closeness and caring.
+In that way, my love becomes the filter that my words pass through.
+And what’s communicated is a feeling of calm, closeness and caring.
 And nothing works better to build security in children.

 I don’t talk to them about their problems.
-Instead, I talk to them about how capable and wonderful they are, that they’ll have the energy and resources to do whatever they want, that they’ll always be able to find the answers they seek, and that they are loved, loveable and loving.
+Instead, I talk to them about how capable and wonderful they are, that they’ll have the energy and resources to do whatever they want in their lives, that they’ll always be able to find whatever answers they need, and that they are loved, loveable and loving.

-Now that they’re adults, I do it from a distance.
-I close my eyes and see myself holding them and loving them.
-And I tell them that they’re wonderful, and that they’re doing a super job, and that they’re responding well to life and creating valuable lives.
+Now that they’re adults, I close my eyes and feel myself holding them and loving them.
+And I tell them that they’re wonderful, and that they’re doing a wonderful job, and that they’re creating valuable lives.

-I couldn’t be prouder of how my sons have turned out – and they like hanging out with me!
-That’s all the proof I need that this technique creates a positive difference and is worth the effort.
+I couldn’t be prouder of them, which confirms for me that this technique creates a helpful difference and is worth the effort.

 Pic by Mike Ricioppo